kelvintechnical/React-Compound-Projects/README.md

 # React Compound

 **React Compound** is a collection of comprehensive React projects designed to help developers build proficiency in React while preparing for real-world challenges.
 Each project in this series is distinct, showcasing a variety of use cases for React's component-based architecture, hooks, and state management.
 This repository serves as a learning hub for developers to master React and add impactful projects to their portfolios.

-# The Java Compound 🚀

-Welcome to **The Java Compound**, a comprehensive repository designed to help aspiring Java developers master their skills through a series of projects.
-Each main project comes with 9 subprojects aimed at reinforcing concepts and preparing you for the final implementation of the main project.

 ---
 ## 📫 How to Reach Me:

 **Email**: [ktobia10@wgu.edu](mailto:ktobia10@wgu.edu)